skrattaren/apf.rst/apf.rst

 + [p.
 101] "'I've got to get one of these,' he murmured."

-  Rincewind is saying the same thing Will Smith's character's says in the 1996 movie "`Independence Day`_" upon admiring a new piece of technology, after having just blasted off into space.
+  Rincewind is saying the same thing Will Smith's character's says in the 1996 movie **Independence Day** upon admiring a new piece of technology, after having just blasted off into space.

   As an afper put it: "The contrast between Will Smith ("I've got to get